 It makes me so jealous when my wife smiles at the milkman.

 Can you see the difference?
-A good way to remember the difference is to think of jealousy in terms of sexual circumstances; one man lusting after another man’s wife, or a woman jealous of her ex-boyfriend’s new girlfriend.
+A good way to remember the difference is to think of jealousy in terms of romantic rivalry, such as one man lusting after another man’s wife, or a woman feeling jealous of her ex-boyfriend’s new girlfriend.

 So there you have it.
-Twelve essential punctuation and grammar tips to hardwire in your memory bank and avoid looking weak on paper.
+Twelve essential punctuation and grammar tips to hardwire into your memory bank and help you avoid looking weak on paper.